Monday, April 25, 2011

 Bill W. Benton and Chris Carpenter

-Additional Sound Re-Recording Mixers –
+Additional Re-Recording – James Bolt,

-James Bolt, Michael C. Casper,
+Michael C. Casper, Patrick Cyccone Jr.,

-Patrick Cyccone Jr., Daniel J. Leahy,
+Daniel J. Leahy, Christian P. Minkler,

-B. Tennyson Sebastian II
+Sergio Reyes and B. Tennyson Sebastian II

 Foley Artists – Hilda Hodges and John Roesch